Our Safeguarding Ethos

 At Crags Community School we will provide activities and opportunities for children to develop the skills they need to identify risks and how to keep themselves safe.
-These activities will include material that will encourage children to develop life skills and these will include PHSE activities regarding drugs, alcohol, growing up sessions and E-safety.
-Some key elements will be delivered by outside agencies.
+These activities will include material that will encourage children to develop life skills such as PHSE activities regarding drugs, alcohol, growing up sessions and E-safety.
+Some of these key elements will be delivered by outside agencies.

 At all times we will work in partnership and endeavour to establish effective working relationships with parents, carers and colleagues from other agencies in line with Working Together to Safeguard Children (2018) and Keeping Children Safe in Education 2023.